Locomotives of Sri Lanka Railways: Liveries

 With the introduction of diesel locomotives, coloured liveries appeared.
 Typical for many locomotives is a livery that has thick horizontal bands of dark blue, light blue, silver and a yellow stripe.
 Also common for many locomotives is a livery of horizontal bands of green, brown, and a yellow stripe.

-The DMUs are painted in various liveries, unique to their classes.
+The Diesel Multiple Units (DMUs) are painted in various liveries, unique to their classes.
 Typically, they feature horizontal bands of colour running their entire length and a solid colour on the front and back ends.

 ICE livery

 M6 ICE locomotives have a unique ICE livery of brown and orange.